abdulito/carbon-client-node/README.md

 ##### timeout

 timeout can be set through the ```timeout``` option.
 Its an integer representing timeout in milliseconds.
-This applies to both connection timeout and read timeout.
+This applies to both connection and read timeouts.

 ```node
 client = new CarbonClient(uri, {timeout: true});